 New networks will be built using SDN technologies where routing and network topology are defined at a software-based controller rather than at the routers, switches and physical links.
 Controller will be the one of the key components in the SDN.

-Puikkari SDN platform provided by JAMK is a proof of concept implementation of customer portal for modern next generation computer network using SDN and Network Function Virtualization (NFV) technologies.
-The platform enables the network to provide different kinds of services for the network users and administrators.
-The service could be for example a firewall that is placed in front of a network customer or a network traffic monitoring tool for network administrator that is used to debug network problems.
+Puikkari SDN platform provided by JAMK University of Applied Sciences is a proof of concept implementation of customer portal for modern next generation computer network using SDN and NFV technologies.
+The platform architecture enables the network to provide different kinds of services for the network users and administrators.
+The service could be for example be a firewall that is placed in front of a network customer or a network traffic monitoring tool for network administrator that is used to debug network problems.

 JAMK created virtualized Cyber Trust SDN testbed in the Realistic Global Cyber Environment (RGCE).
 This environment has been available for research consortium.
 This testbed was developed to serve as a platform to test multiple different scenarios in a SDN network.
 The environment includes a controller network where any SDN controller can be deployed with ease.
 In the data plane SDN switches are virtualized Open vSwitches and routers are Vyos virtual machines.
 The network BGP (Border Gateway Protocol) peers to RGCE to imitate a real Internet connection as much as possible.